Plan in motion for OJ Simpson release as soon as Monday

 Florida has not received any transfer paperwork from Nevada, said Ashley Cook, a spokeswoman for the Florida Department of Corrections.

 Nevada Parole and Probation Capt.
-Shawn Arruti, who is involved in Simpson's release, did not immediately respond to messages seeking details.
+Shawn Arruti, who is involved in Simpson's release, declined to comment.

-Malcolm LaVergne, Simpson's lawyer in Las Vegas, also didn't respond to questions about a release plan.
+Malcolm LaVergne, Simpson's lawyer in Las Vegas, didn't respond to questions about a release plan.

 Simpson was acquitted in 1995 of murder charges in the 1994 slayings of his ex-wife Nicole Brown Simpson and her friend Ronald Goldman.